sarabenali88/IoT/docs/uxd/concept_design.md

 design in makers-case and with the right measurements of everything this time, I laser-cut it and I tried to fit each side into the other, and it fits perfectly.
 Next I am going to make cuts for the LCD-screen, button and led.

+#### Monday 25-03-2024
+On this day I went to the makers-lab.
+I wanted to finish up my design.
+The only thing that was left to do was cut out some shapes for the LCD-screen, push button, LED and LDR.
+I had two versions of my design, so I practiced on the first one and cut out some shapes with different measurements.
+I ended up finding the right measurements and I cut them out.
+I think I finished working on the design in the makers-lab.

 ### Documentation

 ### First prototype